staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

 - [ ] implement a settings.txt, allow the user to set default_save_path and default_csv_name that persists after script is closed
 - [ ] implement Windows duplicate naming, so if xxx.csv already exist, the new save file will be xxx (1).csv, xxx (2).csv
 - [ ] manually crawl through HTML string and remove bs4 installation, one less package install
+- [ ] even more status update bar to update user on process